Mijick/CalendarView/README.md

 <br><br>

 # Our other open source SwiftUI libraries
-[PopupView] - The most powerful popup library that allows you to present any popup
+[Popups] - The most powerful popup library that allows you to present any popup
 <br>
 [NavigationView] - Easier and cleaner way of navigating through your app
 <br>
 [GridView] - Lay out your data with no effort
 <br>
-[CameraView] - The most powerful CameraController.
+[Camera] - The most powerful CameraController.
 Designed for SwiftUI
 <br>
 [Timer] - Modern API for Timer